Richard Lyons (racing driver)

 Richard William Lyons (born 8 August 1979) is a British motor racing driver that competed in the Japanese Super GT series.
+In the 2006 Goodwood Festival of Speed Lyons set the fastest shootout time of 49.51 seconds while driving the Nissan 350Z GT500.

 Junior Formula

 Born in Hillsborough, County Down, Lyons started in Formula Vauxhall Junior in Britain winning the Winter Series in 1996, before finishing the regular championship sixth in 1997 and second in 1998.
 He then moved to Formula Palmer Audi, finishing second in the 1999 Championship.
 He drove in Formula Renault 2000 with not much success.

 Formula Nippon / A1 Grand Prix

-He drove Formula Nippon in Japan from 2001 to 2005 winning the Championship in 2004 and finishing third in 2005.
+Lyons drove Formula Nippon in Japan from 2001 to 2005 winning the Championship in 2004 and finishing third in 2005.

-He has also run in the A1 Grand Prix series for the A1 Team Ireland for the 2006–07 season.
-He started all up fourteen races with four top ten finishes.
+Lyons has also run in the A1 Grand Prix series for the A1 Team Ireland for the 2006–07 season.
+He started all up fourteen races with four top-ten finishes.

 Japanese GT's

 Lyons won the first GT500 race at the 2010 JAF Grand Prix.

-He drove GT and Sports Cars in Japan for nine years between 2002 and 2010.
-His best finish was in 2004 where he won the All-Japan GT Championship GT500 Championship.
-All in all he started over seventy races for ten wins in that period.
+Lyons drove GT and Sports Cars in Japan for nine years between 2002 and 2010.
+His best finish was in 2004 where he won the All-Japan GT Championship in the GT500 class.
+All in all, he started over seventy races for ten wins in that period.

-For 2013 he is racing in an Audi R8 LMS in the Japanese GT300 SuperGT Championship.
+For 2013, Lyons continued to race in an Audi R8 LMS in the Japanese GT300 Super GT Championship.